GEOS-DEV/GEOS/src/coreComponents/fileIO/schema/docs/default_other.rst

 edgeList                         geosx_InterObjectRelation< LvArray_ArrayOfArrays< long, long > >                                                 Map to the edges.
 elementAperture                  real64_array                                                                                                     The aperture of each EmbeddedSurface.
 elementArea                      real64_array                                                                                                     The area of each EmbeddedSurface element.
-elementCenter                    r1_array                                                                                                         The center of each EmbeddedSurface element.
+elementCenter                    real64_array2d                                                                                                   (no description available)
-elementVolume                    real64_array                                                                                                     The volume of each EmbeddedSurface element.
+elementVolume                    real64_array                                                                                                     (no description available)
 fractureElementsToCellIndices    localIndex_array                                                                                                 Map to the cells.
 fractureElementsToRegionIndex    localIndex_array                                                                                                 Map to the region cut by each EmbeddedSurface.
 fractureElementsToSubRegionIndex localIndex_array                                                                                                 Map to the subregion cut by each EmbeddedSurface.